qvxkrzysiek/Discord-Bot/README.md

 CHATGPT_CHAT_ID: ""
 MUSIC_CHAT_ID: ""
 ```
-In this file you put your Discord API token and OpenAi API token.
+In this file you put your Discord API token and OpenAI API token.

 In place of CHATGPT CHAT ID, MUSIC_CHAT ID, enter the numbers of discord channels on which you want the bot to operate.

 ### 2 RUNNING